fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 pihole -up | at 5AM
 ```

+If running Pi-Hole in a docker container, you don't need to use `pihole -up`, instead do the following:

+- `docker pull pihole/pihole` to pull the latest image
+- `docker-compose down` in the same directory as your compose file, to stop container
+- `docker-compose up -d` to recreate the container with the new image

 Additionally, you should regularly create a backup of your Pi-Hole configuration.
 You can't automate it, but that's ok because it's very simple -- just to go the web UI, click on _Settings_, then go to the _Teleporter_ tab and click the _Backup_ button.
 This will download a `tar.gz` file to the computer you're accessing the web UI from, and within this same screen you can restore from a backup file if necessary.
-You might consider committing your backups to a private GitHub repo too.
+You might consider committing your backup to a private GitHub repo too.

-Finally, if you make Pi-Hole an important part of your network, using it as your primary DNS and especially if you're using it as the DHCP server, you may want to run a second Pi-Hole as a fallback in case your main Pi-Hole machine crashes.
+Finally, if you make Pi-Hole an important part of your network, using it as your primary DNS and especially if you're using it as the DHCP server, you may want to run a second Pi-Hole as a fallback in case the machine running Pi-Hole crashes.
 (These things happen.)
 If your entire network will go down from an issue with Pi-Hole, running a second instance of it makes a lot of sense.
 If you go this route, I strongly suggest using <a href="https://github.com/vmstan/gravity-sync" target="_blank" rel="noreferrer noopener">Gravity Sync</a> to keep the adlists and other settings identical between the two.

 <div id='ref' />